SmarterApp/RDW_Documentation/deploy/Upgrade.v2_4_0.AWS.md

 It is assume that the official deployment and upgrade instructions were used for the current installation.
 Please refer to that documentation for general guidelines.

 > Although these are generic instructions, having an example makes it easier to document and understand.
 Throughout this document we'll use `opus` as the sample environment name; this might correspond to `staging` or `production` in the real world.
 We'll use `sbac.org` as the domain/organization.
 Any other ids, usernames or other system-generated values are products of the author's imagination.
-The reader is strongly encouraged to use their own consistent naming conventions. **Avoid putting real environment-specific details _especially secrets and sensitive information_ in this document.**
+The reader is strongly encouraged to use their own consistent naming conventions.
+> **Avoid putting real environment-specific details _especially secrets and sensitive information_ in this document.**

 ### Overview

 This is an upgrade to RDW that requires some database modification.
-Because the OLAP database must be completely remigrated there will be significant downtime.

 The high level steps for the upgrade include:
 * [Notification](#notification)